 In France, the artist was accustomed to having his sketches recognized as a valuable token of appreciation.
 The drawings were cut from the table cloths, framed, and hung in a prominent place in the café.
 And so, after the waiter asked him to please not mark up the table cloth, the artist continued sketching his Parisian scene.

-The Tribune reported that the artist explained “I make you a very fine sketch, to which I attach presently my own name.”
+The New York Tribune reported that the artist explained “I make you a very fine sketch, to which I attach presently my own name.”
 The waiter was not moved.
 As the famous artist continued his work, the waiter informed the head waiter who had the artist “deposited on the sidewalk.”

 The enraged artist made his way across Fifth Avenue through the traffic.
-The Tribune said “His rage hardly permitted him to speak, but at last he succeeded.
+The New York Tribune said “His rage hardly permitted him to speak, but at last he succeeded.
 ‘Pigs!’ he cried, and he spat at the hotel through his teeth.”